cental/stc/README.md

 **Usage of the library**

-3. Link your C/C++ program to *libshort_text_classifier.so*.
+3. Link your C or C++ program to *libshort_text_classifier.so*.
 Directory client-sample contains an example of a C program linked to the library (see makefile in Debug directory).
 You can open client-sample with Eclipse CDT or compile it with the provided makefile.

 4. Copy *textclassifier.h* and *iniparam.h* to your include directory.